Black Friday 2018 Sprint deals: Free iPhone XR, $100 iPad, free $500 LG TV with LG V40

-Sprint's Black Friday deals have arrived, bringing with them some sizable discounts on iPhones and Samsung phones, the Apple Watch, LG V40 phone (how about a free TV bundle worth $500?) and a gaggle of smart speakers.
+Sprint's Black Friday deals are live now, bringing sizable discounts on iPhones and Samsung phones, the Apple Watch, LG V40 phone (how about a free TV bundle worth $500?) and a gaggle of smart speakers.

 These deals are best for existing customers, and unlike some offers from big retailers like Best Buy, Amazon, Walmart and Target, offers are contingent on specific service plans.
 Make sure you also check out Sprint's holiday site for further details.